samllsen/gitskills/readme.txt

-Greating a new branch is quick.
+Greating a new branch is quick & simple.